 The time in seconds since activity on the link.
+This includes keepalive packets.

 get_remote_identity()

 The identity of the remote peer, if it is known.
 Calling this method will not query the remote initiator to reveal its identity.
 Returns None if the link initiator has not already independently called the identify(identity) method.